AdamPaternostro/Azure-Dev-Ops-Single-CI-CD-Dev-To-Production-Pipeline/README.md

 # Azure-Dev-Ops-Single-CI-CD-Dev-To-Production-Pipeline
-A common pattern I have seen customers implementing in their DevOps strategy is to have two seperate pipelines for Dev and QA-Prod.
+A common pattern I have seen customers implementing in their DevOps strategy is to have two separate pipelines for Dev and QA-Prod.
 Their Dev pipeline is full CI/CD so each source control check-in triggers a build and also triggers their release pipeline.
-This pipeline only has one stage named Dev and then a entirely seperate pipeline is created for QA/Production.
+This pipeline only has one stage named Dev and then a entirely separate pipeline is created for QA/Production.
 The main reason I have heard from customers for the two pipelines versus just one, is that they are worried a check-in to source control will possibly make it to QA or Production when the customer is not ready for the release.
 Also, they do not want to "reject" every single CI/CD release to Dev from making it to QA.

 ## Ideal pattern:
 1. Code is checked into source control